silviu-toderita/battlebricks_timer/README.md

 Competition timer for a game of all-out remote-controlled LEGO battlebots destruction.
 Based on an ESP8266 WiFi-enabled Microcontroller, it features an LED matrix displays that faces the audience, and a smaller LED matrix display that faces the players.
 Both displays show a mix of text and graphics depending on the status of the game.

 ## Features
-- Adjust game time, number of players and brightness easily between rounds
+- Set your prefered game time and change it between rounds with the push of a button
 - Supports 2 players, 3 players, and a free-for-all "rumble mode"
 - External and on-screen light bars show which players are ready
 - Fully configurable over wifi on mobile-friendly settings page